-Internet Connection Method This indicates the current connection method, as set in the Setup

-Wizard.
-Broadband Modem This shows the connection status of the modem.
-Internet Connection Current connection status: Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
-"Connection Details" Button Click this button to open a sub-window and view a detailed description of the current connection.
-Depending on the type of connection, a "log" may also be available.
-LAN IP Address The IP Address of the TW100-BRF114.
+Broadband Modem t This indicates the current connection method, as set in the Setup Wizard or WAN Port screen.
+Broadband Modem t . t This shows the status of the connection from the Wireless Router to the Broadband Modem.
+Internet Connection (Current connection status: • • Active • • Idle • • Unknown • • Failed If there is an error, you can click the "Connection Details" button to find out more information.
+7 This IP Address is allocated by the ISP (Internet Service Provider).
+If there is no current connection, this will be blank or 0.0.0.0.
+Button Click this button to open a sub-window and view a detailed description of the current connection.
+Depending on the type of connection, a "Connection Log" may also be available.
+LAN IP Address The IP Address of the Wireless Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
-DHCP Server This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
-For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Advanced menu.
-System Device Name This displays the current name of the TW100-BRF114.
-Firmware Version The current version of the firmware installed in the TW100-BRF114.
-"System Data" Button Clicking this button will open a Window which lists all system details and settings.
-Buttons Connection Details View the details of the current Internet connection.
+This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
+I For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Administration menu.
+System Device Name This displays the current name of the Wireless Router.
+The current version of the firmware installed in the Wireless Router.
+Buttons S View the details of the current Internet connection.
 The subscreen displayed will depend on the connection method used.
 See the following sections for details of each sub-screen.
-System Data Display all system information in a sub-window.
-Restart Router Restart (reboot) the Router.
-You will have to wait for the restart to be completed before continuing.
+System Data I Display all system information in a sub-window.
+6 Clicking this button will restart (reboot) the Wireless Router.
+All existing connections though the Wireless Router will be terminated, but will usually re-connect automatically.
 Refresh Screen Update the data displayed on screen.